savefishs/ExplainDDI/readme.md

 First `cd` into the corresponding directory, i.e., DrugBank , TWOSIDES or Pretrain.

-Our data is uploaded on the :
+Our data is uploaded on the [google drive link](https://drive.google.com/file/d/1qH_hmJB3EVFSuuOlALAaekQUqxCFiFwm/view?usp=drive_link)

 Once the data is ready, you can run the following scripts to reproduce the results: